Retis-Labs/Axolotl_Weave/README.md

 ## Quickstart ⚡

-Get started with Axolotl in just a few steps!
+Get started with Axolotl Weave in just a few steps!
 This quickstart guide will walk you through setting up and running a basic fine-tuning task.

-**Requirements**: Python >=3.10 and Pytorch >=2.3.1.
+**Requirements**: Python >=3.10 and Pytorch >=2.4.1.

 ```bash
 git clone https://github.com/Retis-Labs/Axolotl_Weave.git